Sammy Wilson quits DUP chief whip role in Westminster after concerns on deal with government

 The East Antrim MP has been openly critical of the deal struck between his party and the government.

-The position of chief whip would have required Mr Wilson to instil discipline and a united party message in the House of Commons on key issues – such as the Safeguarding the Union deal.
+The position of chief whip would have required Mr Wilson to instil discipline within the party in the House of Commons on key issues – such as the Safeguarding the Union deal – however divisions on the DUP benches have been clear for weeks.

+It is understood Mr Wilson stood down a number of days ago but no official announcement was made, and it is unclear who his successor will be.

+The move is a further sign of divisions between DUP MPs in particular, over whether the deal has removed the Irish Sea border.

 When the deal was debated in the House of Commons there were tense exchanges between Sammy Wilson and his party leader.